Arts and Culture

 Degsy then found himself in his tribute band years after Oasis played at a Newport music venue TJ’s.

-He said: “I said to the owner at the time, I’m going to start an Oasis tribute band and we’re going to be the best one in the world, and he said ‘if you do son, you can come and play here’.”
+He said: “I told the owner at the time, I’m going to start an Oasis tribute band and we’re going to be the best one in the world, and he said ‘if you do son, you can come and play here’.”

 Soon after this, at a party, Degsy was put on the spot.